 Most companies doing SEO through link building, however, would rather write a check than do the harder work of producing great content and encouraging people to just link to it because it’s cool.
 And so this company has reached out to you and offered $$ in return for a link.
 You get some cash out of the deal and they get another inbound link that helps them rise higher in the search results.
 A win:win, as long as you don’t worry about Google figuring out that’s what happened and penalizing your page for selling links.
 No surprise, these are known as dofollow links to differentiate them from nofollow.

-Some companies get that dilemma and might offer a lower payment for one of these nofollow links, and some ad networks require you to “nofollow” any merchant links you include on your own pages as a matter of good practice.
+Some companies understand the dilemma and might offer a lower payment for one of these nofollow links, and some ad networks require you to “nofollow” any merchant links you include on your own pages as a matter of good practice.
+But should you?

-Knowing that their URL is https://www.dmns.org/, it would be easy to select the desired words – in this case the name of the museum – click the link icon in my Web page editor [Wordpress, in this instance], then type in the URL.
+Knowing that their Web site address is https://www.dmns.org/, it would be easy to select the desired words – in this case the name of the museum – click the link icon in my Web page editor [WordPress, in this instance], then type in the URL.
 The result in text/source/html mode would look like this:

 <a href="https://www.dmns.org/">Denver Museum of Nature & Science</a>

 Not too complex, right?
 To make it a nofollow link, all you need to do is add the following: rel=”nofollow”.
 That’s it.
-Make sure that there’s spaces around things and that you aren’t using smart quotes (like in MS Word) and the resultant URL will now be:
+Make sure that there are spaces before and after elements, as shown, and that you aren’t using smart quotes (like in Microsoft Word) and the resultant HTML will now look like this: